Skip to main content (Press Enter)

 Social worker talking to a teenager

-Youth Behavioral Health serves Olmsted County youth, ages three to 21, and their families struggling with mental health or behavioral concerns, parent-child conflicts, truancy, or substance abuse.
+Youth Behavioral Health serves Olmsted County youth, ages 3-18 (or up to 21 in specific circumstances) and their families struggling with mental health or behavioral concerns, parent-child conflicts, or substance abuse on a voluntary basis.

-• Identified as having Severe Emotional Disturbance (SED) as defined by Minnesota Statute
+• Identified as having severe mental illness as defined by Minnesota Statute

 • Is an Olmsted County resident